alinik24/Forvia_Hella_ML/README.md

 Execution Order:

+1. Filter Bookstates
-1. Filter Time (Optional)
+2. Filter Time (Optional)
-2. Balancing
+3. Balancing
-3. Encoding
+4. Encoding
-4. Choose one of the feature importance models
+5. Choose one of the feature importance models
-5. Filter columns accordingly
+6. Filter columns accordingly
-6. Use the prediciton model for predictive quality
+7. Use the predictoon model for predictive quality